LouisJustinTALLOT/cpp-docs.fr-fr/docs/standard-library/functional-functions.md

 ### <a name="parameters"></a>Paramètres

-`pred` Prédicat unaire à inverser.
+*pred* prédicat unaire à inverser.

 ### <a name="return-value"></a>Valeur de retour